 - Dust: confession – as I’m still a work in progress, this often still eludes me.
 Cringe.
 At least I’m honest…?

 - Vacuum and mop: I hate vacuuming, until it’s done.
 Then I love vacuuming.
+PLUS add a few drops of your favourite essential oil to the mop bucket for a major post-cleaning buzz.

 - Clean bathroom and toilet: one of those jobs that becomes quicker the more regularly you do it.
 What more incentive do you need!?